cran-task-views/Epidemiology/Epidemiology.md

   outbreak data, provided either as RData or as text files.
 - `r pkg("cholera")`: Amends errors, augments data and aids analysis of John Snow's map of the 1854 London cholera outbreak.
+- `r pkg("malariaAtlas")`: A suite of tools to allow you to download all publicly available parasite rate survey points, mosquito occurrence points and raster surfaces from the ['Malaria Atlas Project'](https://malariaatlas.org/) servers as well as utility functions for plotting the downloaded data.

 ### COVID-19